 While career centers typically do not endorse specific organizations, the posting of employer positions or their inclusion in career center events, services, or programs may imply to students that the career center has vetted the employers and that students can feel comfortable applying to these organizations.

 Individual campuses may set policy about the criteria for employers to have access to students through career services communication and recruitment channels.
 As a result, if a career center has concerns that an organization is engaging in fraudulent business practice, the career center may feel justified in denying the employer access to its services.
 For example, if the career center cannot verify that the employer is a legitimate business, the career center may deny the employer access to campus recruitment services.
 In addition, career centers should post a disclaimer acknowledging that they have attempted to make a good faith effort to vet all employers but that, as scams are a reality, students have a shared responsibility in researching each opportunity they are considering and that not all employers are vetted by the career center.

 One of NACE’s core concepts is that the career office should support the student in making an informed and responsible decision.
 By limiting an organization’s access to students or intentionally pointing out reasons students should be cautious, a career center could interfere with students’ right to implement their career self-concept and could even impose the beliefs of career center staff upon students.
 Moreover, an organization limited in this manner might maintain that the recruitment process is not fair to them by pointing to the second precept, namely “Maintain[ing] a recruitment process that is fair and equitable.”
 Consequently, the career center should consider its criteria for access carefully to ensure it is acting without bias.
 Conversely, if a career center is aware of specific, verified issues with an employer, such as complaints of harassment made by interns or former students, the career center may have an obligation to prevent the employer from advertising with the career center or using its services.
 A career center should consult with its legal counsel prior to taking any such action.

-1. Develop a set of employer/recruitment policies for the career center, have them reviewed by university counsel, post them on your website, and share them as a standard policy with ALL employers recruiting through career services.
+1. Develop a set of employer/recruitment policies for the career center, have them reviewed by university counsel, post them on your website, and share them as a standard policy with all employers recruiting through career services.
 Refer to the NACE Principles for Ethical Professional Practice and/or include them as a part of your policies.